resourceguru/api-docs/endpoints/webhooks.md

 # Webhooks

 Resource Guru supports integration with other services using outgoing webhooks.
+In a nutshell, webhooks provide a way for Resource Guru to send real-time information to other apps.
+For example, when a booking is made in Resource Guru, webhooks can be used to post information (payloads) about that booking to a payload (receiving) URL.
+Getting this information was always possible via our basic API, but webhooks proactively post the changes instead.
+This means that apps no longer need to keep polling the API to check what's changed - resulting in much greater efficiency.

-Account owners and users with administrative privileges can create new webhooks for services by posting to the webhooks endpoint with a name of the webhook, the payload URL which receives the payloads, and the types of events which should be sent to the payload URL.
+Account owners and users with administrative privileges can create new webhooks either via the API endpoint or via settings in their Resource Guru account.
+Simply specify the name of the webhook, the payload URL which receives the payloads, and the types of events which should be sent to the payload URL.
+For added security, you can provide a secret string which will be combined with the payload's request body to create a HMAC SHA256 digest and added as a request header.

-**Update:** Account owners and users with administrative privileges can now manage webhooks through the settings page in the Resource Guru application.

 The supported event types are: